Monday, November 23, 2020

 Shenkalin–!”
 Cyial shouted, spreading his hands out while he still held his book in his right hand.
 Both Nayleen and Sairek raised their arms in a pathetic attempt to shield themselves from the incoming impact, but were saved as one of Cyial’s shields he conjured appeared in front of Nayleen before the tendril could impact her, smacking one of the shields instead.

-“Ahhgh–!”
-Cyial cried out, stumbling as if he had just been nearly knocked off balance abruptly.
+“Ngah–!”
+Cyial cried out in surprise, stumbling as if he had just been nearly knocked off balance abruptly.
 He staggered several steps towards his left.
-The two shields he had summoned between the both of them staggered heavily to the side he was thrown towards and when Sairek and Nayleen both lowered their arms to look, they both were taken aback as the shield that had taken the blow suffered a massive dent into it and was cracked quite considerably.
+The two shields he had summoned between the both of them staggered heavily to the side Cyial was thrown towards and when Sairek and Nayleen both lowered their arms to look, they both were taken aback as the shield that had taken the blow suffered a massive dent into it and was cracked quite considerably.

 “How much strength does this thing have–?!”
 Sairek demanded as he motioned his staff in front of him again, though more centered directly in front of him than before, and this time he placed his palm still outstretched towards the creature instead, wrist against the staff.
 “Ethirul!
 Ethirul!
 ETHIRUL–!!